Kaushik Sen

-Koushik Sen (born 19 September 1968) is an Indian actor known for his work across film, television, OTT and theatre, based in Kolkata.
+Koushik Sen (born 19 September 1968) is an Indian actor known for his work across film, television, Over-the-top media service and theatre, based in Kolkata.
 He is the founder and director of the theatre group Swapnasandhani.
 He won the Bengal Film Journalists' Association Award for Best Supporting Actor for his performance in Aamar Bhuvan, directed by Mrinal Sen. He was awarded Girish Purashkar 2023 by the Cultural Department of the Government of West Bengal for his extraordinary contributions to theatre.
 In 2024, he was awarded Telly Academy Best Actor Award for Godhuli Alap series.

 Personal life

 Kaushik Sen was born into a Baidya Brahmin family on 19 September 1968.
 He is the son of actress Chitra Mondal Sen and actor Shyamal Sen. He studied at the Julien Day School, and graduated from Scottish Church College, both in Kolkata.
 Sen is married to Reshmi Sen and has a son, Riddhi Sen. He is a Vice President of the "West Bengal Motion Picture Artists' Forum" along with Sabyasachi Chakrabarty, Aparajita Auddy, Bharat Kaul and Sumanta Mukherjee.